geographiclib/geographiclib/python/doc/interface.rst

 Both *outmask* and *caps* are obtained by or'ing together the following values

-The *outmask* and *caps* parameters to function specify what calculations to do.
-These masks do double duty.
-They signify to the GeodesicLine constructor and to Geodesic.Line what capabilities should be included in the GeodesicLine object.
-They also specify which results to return in the Inverse and Direct routines.

 * :data:`~geographiclib.geodesic.Geodesic.EMPTY`, no capabilities, no output
 * :data:`~geographiclib.geodesic.Geodesic.LATITUDE`, compute latitude, *lat2*